Limerick Show: Then and now

-LIMERICK Show, due to take place on its traditional date of Sunday, August 28, is now in its 93rd year having been run almost without a break at Limerick Racecourse since its inception in 1929.
+THE Limerick Show, which takes place this Sunday, is now in its 93rd year having been run almost without a break at Limerick Racecourse since its inception in 1929.

 However, the current show replaced an earlier show run in the Markets Field which was first held in 1890.
 I am fortunate to have a copy of the Limerick Chronicle - dated August 25, 1956 - which traces the history of the earlier show.